vigneshwaran-chandrasekaran/study-materials/README.md

  e.g. function sample() {}
  typeof sample will be 'function'
  - Comparing two JavaScript objects will always return false.
- - number ways of creating objects in JS :
+ - number ways of creating objects in JS : Object Literals, Object.create(), Factory function, Constructor function, Class.
--Object Literals
--Object.create()
--Factory function
--Constructor function
--Class
 Why ?
 Because in certain situation one tool is better than the other !